igneus/calendarium-romanum/README.md

 - [ ] commemorations in the privileged seasons where memorials are suppressed
 - [x] transfer of suppressed solemnities
 - [ ] additional temporale feasts (Christ the Eternal Priest and similar)
-- [ ] optional transfer of important solemnities on a nearby Sunday
+- [ ] optional transfer of important solemnities to a nearby Sunday

 ## Credits